Vectors - Positions and Rotations

 Rotating Anywhere

-The function we’ll use to rotate objects anywhere in space is instance
+The function we’ll use to rotate objects anywhere in space is instance – which lets us use the all-powerful @orient to rotate stuff.

 Here’s our code, not much different from the one above: